-As investment markets are in a state of constant change, Milford adopts an active approach to investing.
-This allows Milford to take advantage of investment opportunities as they arise, and seek to provide a level of capital protection when markets are less favourable.
+Investment markets are in a state of constant change, therefore we believe clients' interests are best looked after by taking an active approach to investing.
+This allows us to take advantage of investment opportunities as they arise and manage risk along the way.